pouchdb-community/ember-pouch/README.md

 Instead of using the standard RESTAdapter or FixtureAdapter, you can sync your Ember model objects to PouchDB, and then on to CouchDB or other CouchDB-compliant servers (Cloudant, Couchbase, IrisCouch, etc.).
 This adds real-time sync to your Ember app, as well as making it [offline-first](http://offlinefirst.org/).

 This module is really just a thin layer of Ember-y goodness over [Relational Pouch](https://github.com/nolanlawson/relational-pouch).
-Before you file an issue, check to see if it's more appropriate to toss over there.
+Before you file an issue, please check to see if it's more appropriate to file over there.

 ## Installation